 2. Seize Career Advancement Opportunities Before Others Do

-Opportunities don’t always come knocking—you often have to create them or recognize them before anyone else does.
+Opportunities don’t always come knocking – you often have to create them or recognize them before anyone else does.
 Many professionals miss out on career advancement opportunities simply because they assume they need to be invited into the next level of their careers.
 But the truth is, if you’re waiting for permission, you’re already behind.

-How to Identify Careers with Advancement Opportunities:
+How to Identify Careers with Advancement Opportunities

-- Take on high-visibility projects.
-The more visible your contributions are, the more likely you are to be noticed by decision-makers.
-Volunteer for cross-departmental projects, initiatives, and leadership tasks.
+Take on High-Visibility Projects The more visible your contributions are, the more likely you are to be noticed by decision-makers.
+Volunteer for cross-departmental projects, initiatives, and leadership tasks. |

-- Say yes to leadership roles.
-Even if you’re not formally promoted, start acting like a leader in your current role.
-Mentor junior employees, offer solutions to workplace challenges, and demonstrate that you’re capable of handling increased responsibility.
+Say Yes to Leadership Roles Even if you’re not formally promoted, start acting like a leader in your current role.
+Mentor junior employees, offer solutions to workplace challenges, and demonstrate readiness for more responsibility. |

-- Network with decision-makers.
-Building relationships with influential leaders within your company or industry is one of the fastest ways to accelerate your career.
-Seek out mentors, attend industry events, and participate in networking opportunities.
+Network with Decision-Makers Building relationships with influential leaders in your company or industry is one of the fastest ways to accelerate your career.
+Seek out mentors, attend events, and engage in professional networking. |

 Translation?
 Your boss won’t promote you for being “good.”
 They’ll promote you for delivering results.